blocksds/libxm7/readme.rst

 .. code:: c

+    typedef enum {
         // Panning will be driven by the module.
 Default for XMs.
-    #define XM7_PANNING_TYPE_NORMAL
+        XM7_PANNING_TYPE_NORMAL = 0x00,
         // Panning will be driven by the channel number.
 Default for MODs.
-    #define XM7_PANNING_TYPE_AMIGA
+        XM7_PANNING_TYPE_AMIGA  = 0x01
+    } XM7_PanningStyles;

 Then, if you select ``XM7_PANNING_TYPE_AMIGA``, you can specity a value for the displacement, this will be the 'distance' from the originally assigned speaker,